STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Artery.
 Coloured transmission electron micrograph (TEM) of a transverse section through an artery.
-Red blood cells (erythrocytes, red) and white blood cells (leucocytes, pale purple) can be seen in the central canal (lumen).
-The lumen is lined with a layer called the tunica intima, which is made up of epithelial cells (pale pink) and elastic fibres (dark pink).
-This layer lies underneath a layer of smooth muscle and elastic fibres (yellow), called the tunica media.
+Red blood cells (erythrocytes, red) and white blood cells (leucocytes, beige/brown) can be seen in the central canal (lumen).
+The lumen is lined with a layer called the tunica intima, which is made up of epithelial cells (pale green) and elastic fibres (dark green).
+This layer lies underneath a layer of smooth muscle and elastic fibres (purple/), called the tunica media.
 The outermost layer of the artery is known as the tunica externa (not shown) which is mainly composed of collagen.
 Magnification: x1500 when printed 10cm wide.

 Model release not required.
 Property release not required.